stepancheg/rust-protobuf/FAQ.md

 # Frequently asked questions

+## Questions about Protocol Buffers

+Protocol Buffers is designed and maintained by Google.

+Google has very thorough documentation including [FAQ](https://developers.google.com/protocol-buffers/docs/faq).

+If your question is not rust-protobuf-specific, it's likely you can find your answer there.

 ## How to serialize a message to bytes?

 The easiest way to do it is to invoke `write_to_bytes` function: